Back to all posts

 San Rafael can be a smart central base for the right remote worker.
 It sits near major areas without feeling as internationally packaged as Roma or Condesa.
 You get access to Reforma, Santa Maria la Ribera, Juarez, Centro, and transit corridors, often with a more local rhythm.

 The advantage is positioning.
-If your month includes meetings in multiple parts of central CDMX, San Rafael can reduce the feeling that you are always starting from the same tourist-heavy zone.
+If your month includes meetings in multiple parts of central CDMX, San Rafael can reduce the feeling that you are always starting from the same visitor-heavy zone.

-For remote work, San Rafael is best for experienced city travelers who are comfortable evaluating a specific block, not for someone who wants the easiest first-month default.
+For remote work, San Rafael is best for experienced city travelers who are comfortable evaluating a specific block.
 Ask for cross streets, review the immediate surroundings, and treat the apartment details as the deciding factor.

-Escandon is a useful middle-ground neighborhood for remote workers who want access to Condesa and Roma without choosing the most visible lifestyle pockets.
+Escandon is useful when you want access to Condesa and Roma without choosing the most visible lifestyle pockets.

 It can work well if you want: